 public service courses)

-Courses that meet the special program needs of the student may be selected from any course offered in public service or in another area or department.
-The self-designed concentration must be approved by a College of General Studies academic advisor.
+Courses that meet the special program needs of the student may be selected from the courses offered in public service or in a related area or department.
+A written plan for completing the self-designed concentration must be approved by the College of General Studies Academic Affairs Committee.
+The proposed plan of studies should be unique and not offered at Pitt in another facet such as another major, certificate, or minor.

 Public administration concentration students may use the 1200-numbered courses as electives; nonprofit management concentration students may use 1100-numbered courses.
 Courses designated (UHC) are offered in conjunction with the University Honors College.